Lumi-supercomputer/Getting_Started_with_AI_workshop/09_Hyper-parameter_tuning_using_Ray_on_LUMI/README.md

 3. Submit the batch job and check whether all GPUs are used:

-   * After submitting your batch job, run `srun --overlap --pty --jobid=... bash` wollowed by `rocm-smi` to check whether all 8 GPUs are used close to 100%
+   * After submitting your batch job, run `srun --overlap --pty --jobid=... bash` followed by `rocm-smi` to check whether all 8 GPUs are used close to 100%

 4. Check in the output file whether all trials run successfully.